 Per SJECCD Board Policy 3100, Organizational Structure, the Chancellor is charged with organization structure of a multi-college District and maintaining delineation of lines of responsibility (IVD.1.1).
 Per SJECCD Board Policy 2430, Delegation of Authority to the District Chancellor, the Board of Trustees delegates executive responsibility to the District Chancellor (IVD.1.2).
-The SJECCD Governance Handbook provides the district-office and district-wide organizational charts as well as defines the roles of each of the governing bodies (IVD.1.3).
-The Chancellor provides leadership and communicates expectations of educational excellence through various bodies, meetings, and documents, including District Council, Strategic Priorities, the Board's Ends' Policies, Chancellor's Cabinet, and in regular meetings with constituency groups (IVD.1.4-8).
-Evidence of establishing roles, responsibilities and the effective support of the Colleges can be found in the Delineation of Functions (IVD.1.9).
+The District is working on a participatory governance handbook that will provide the district-office and district-wide organizational charts as well as defines the roles of each of the governing bodies (IVD.1.3-4).
+The Chancellor provides leadership and communicates expectations of educational excellence through various bodies, meetings, and documents, including District Council, Strategic Priorities, the Board's Ends' Policies, Chancellor's Cabinet, and in regular meetings with constituency groups (IVD.1.5-7).
+Evidence of establishing roles, responsibilities and the effective support of the Colleges can be found in the Delineation of Functions (IVD.1.8).

 The District has policies that define the organizational structure and the Board delegates appropriate authority to the Chancellor in this multi-college District.
 There are clearly defined roles, authority, and responsibilities between the district and colleges, and for each of the District governing bodies.
+The governance handbook draft was presented to the District Institutional Effectiveness Committee.
+The committee made several recommendations for future content.
+These additions will be made in the next edition of the handbook.
+The handbook will be produced twice a year with a link asking for readers to submit ideas for additional content.

 The most recent review of the Delineations of Functions revealed same gaps in detail and areas of potential overlap in some functions.
 These areas have been noted and will be resolved through teams of stakeholders that will make recommendations to the Chancellor.
 In some cases, the delineation of functions map will not change, but correlating business process flows will be developed where more detailed roles and responsibilities are required.
 The Chancellor sets and effectively communicates expectations of educational excellence to the district and provides support for the effective operation of the colleges.